 You should also consult national consumer and privacy laws for collecting personal customer information.

 After you’ve had a conversation with your accountant and lawyer, it’s time to register your name.
-The process will differ by country and even regionally.
-Do your homework to understand your local requirements.
+The process will differ by country and even regionally, learn more about how to register your business name in Canada here.

 First, ensure your name is available.
 The quickest way to find out is through an online search.
 Type your desired name into every major search engine.
 Check social media platforms such as Facebook, Instagram, and Twitter.
 Then, reference your state and national registries.